dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Start - Implicit Way:</mark>

-To ask Android to find an Activity to handle your request, use an implicit Intent
+<mark style="background: #AD21D9;">To ask Android to find an Activity to handle your request, use an implicit Intent:</mark>
-1. <mark style="background: #AD21D9;">Create an Intent:</mark> Constructor take a String Action and Data Value specified as a URI
+1. <mark style="background: #AD21D9;">Create an Intent:</mark> Constructor takes a String Action and Data Value specified as a URI
 2. Use the Intent to <mark style="background: #AD21D9;">start the Activity</mark> i.e. Google Maps

 ```Kotlin